blueflag/moose/readme.md

 ### Example

 ### Rules
-Appliances can contain one or many affordances.
+* Appliances can contain one or many affordances.
-Appliances cannot fetch data.
-Appliances can be in its own file.
+* Appliances can be in its own file.
-Appliance can be declared ad-hoc in a structure.
+* Appliances can be declared ad-hoc in a structure.
+* Appliances cannot fetch data.

 ## Layout
+### Example
+### Rules
 * Layouts can contain positional affordances
 * Layouts can perform a null check before rendering an element
 * Layouts cannot contain aesthetic affordances
 * Layouts cannot declare aesthetic styles
 * Layouts cannot contain interaction logic
 * Layouts cannot contain application logic

 ## Structure
 Structures bind data and application logic to affordances and layouts.
 In the process creating